ginoleeswan/weather-app-basic/README.md

 <div align="right">

 This was my second react project, after the mandatory to-do list!
-Learned how to make **external API calls** to pull weather infomation from a third party site.
+My main focus was to make **external API calls** to pull weather infomation from a third party site.

-With this project I started to get more comfortable using **Hooks** rather than class based components.
-I definitely see the appeal.
+In this project I got more comfortable using **Hooks** rather than class based components.
 It removes all the hassle of having to bind to 'this' continuously.
 Being able to use the setState method with props makes **state management** simpler and more elegant.

-I started off with super simple CSS and then modified the app into a left page and right page component.
+I started off with simple CSS then modified the styling into a left page and right page component.
 The left page delivers the main information and the right contains the search bar as well as extra information.

-This application also tested my skills in adapting & optimizing the responsive web page to fit on **mobile screens**.
+This application tested my skills in adapting & optimizing the responsive web page to fit on **mobile screens**.
 After quite a bit of tweaking I settled on a simplified vertical mobile view design where the right page fits under the left like a stack of cards.

 </div>